cldf/cookbook/docs/sql_tutorial.md

 loops, no if statements.

-Since an SQL program does not list operations in order of execution, modularization does not work via functions that encapsulate procedural operations, but rather in aliasing parts of a result.
+Since an SQL program does not list operations in order of execution, modularization does not work via functions that encapsulate procedural operations, but rather through aliasing parts of a result.

-Example:
+**Example:**

 To obtain a list of all languages without Glottocode in a CLDF dataset, we could run the following imperative Python code: